 Pursuing a Shared Vision

-This project is part of an ambitious effort initiated by the Ko‘olaupoko Hawaiian Civic Club to restore the entire He‘eia ahupua‘a, a traditional land division extending from mauka to makai (mountains to sea).
-The effort garnered strong community support and grassroots non-profits are leading restoration of He‘eia’s upland forests, wetlands, and fishpond.
-Papahana Kualoa is working with Hui Kū Maoli Ola, a native plant nursery, to restore the uplands and Paepae O He‘eia is restoring the ancient 88-acre fishpond, while TNC works with Kāko‘o ʻŌiwi to restore the wetlands.
-We have partnered with the State Division of Aquatic Resources and University of Hawaiʻi to restore the adjacent coral reefs in Kāne‘ohe Bay.
+This project is part of an ambitious effort initiated more than a decade ago by the Ko‘olaupoko Hawaiian Civic Club to restore the entire He‘eia ahupua‘a, a traditional land division extending from mauka to makai (mountains to sea).
+Grassroots non-profits are also leading restoration of He‘eia’s upland forests and coastal fishpond.
+Papahana Kuaola is working with Hui Kū Maoli Ola, a native plant nursery, to restore the uplands and Paepae O He‘eia is restoring the ancient 88-acre Heʻeia fishpond.
+The benefits of this restoration also flow to coastal waters, where the State of Hawai‘i Division of Aquatic Resources and University of Hawaiʻi are restoring coral reefs in Kāne‘ohe Bay.

-The strength of this partnership attracted national attention and, in 2017, the National Oceanic and Atmospheric Administration named He‘eia a National Estuarine Research Reserve (NERR), a designation that brings with it federal funding for research and education.
-When the restoration is complete, fresh water will once again flow unimpeded from upland forest through the wetlands to the reefs of Kāne‘ohe Bay, nourishing native plants and animals and the people of He‘eia.
+The strength and effectiveness of this partnership attracted national attention and in 2017, the National Oceanic and Atmospheric Administration named He‘eia a National Estuarine Research Reserve (NERR), a designation that brings coordinated leadership and federal funding for research and education.
+TNC scientists are collaborating with the NERR and other research partners to document changes in the wetland and in coastal water quality to improve understanding of the benefits of lowland agriculture and to assess the impacts on coral reefs and nearshore fisheries.
+Our shared vision is that fresh water will once again flow unimpeded from upland forests through the wetlands to the reefs, nourishing native plants, animals, and people along the way.